fzzzy/buzzies-hydromorphy/README.md

 Operation
 ---------

+When using `npm run start`, selenium creates a chrome instance and loads two tabs, one with the client.js actor and one with the server.js actor.
+There should be messages in the `client` and `child` iframes, as well as in the other tab in the `server` iframe.

-The `static/server.html` file is loaded in a headless chrome instance on the server.
+When running under docker, the `static/server.html` file is loaded in a headless chrome instance on the server.
 The `static/client.html` file is served on port `5000` and is loaded in Chrome on <http://localhost:5000>.